High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: High-order accurate schemes

-The integration algorithms developed in this section are named as SUCIn, where the first four letters denote the sub-step, unconditional stability, controllable numerical dissipation, and identical effective stiffness matrices, while the final letter $ n $ represents either the order of accuracy or the number of sub-steps (\textit{these two quantities are the same in this paper}).
+Using the conditions \eqref{eq:iesm}, the proposed $s$-sub-step method given by Eq.~\eqref{eq:suci_tab} reduces to the ESDIRK method in mathematics.
+The integration algorithms developed in this section are named as SUCI$n$, where the first four letters denote the sub-step, unconditional stability, controllable numerical dissipation, and identical effective stiffness matrices, while the final letter $ n $ represents either the order of accuracy or the number of sub-steps (\textit{these two quantities are the same in this paper}).

-Obviously, the composite $ s $-sub-step method (\ref{eq:nsubstep}) simply corresponds to the non-dissipative trapezoidal rule in the case of $ s=1 $.
-For the two-sub-step case ($ s=2 $), the resulting scheme covers the published two-sub-step implicit algorithm \cite{liNovelFamily2020}, also named as SUCI2 in this paper, which is rewritten herein for completeness.
+Obviously, the proposed $ s $-sub-step method (\ref{eq:nsubstep}) corresponds simply to the non-dissipative trapezoidal rule in the case of $ s=1 $.
+For the two-sub-step case ($ s=2 $), the resulting scheme covers the published two-sub-step implicit algorithm \cite{liNovelFamily2020}, also named as SUCI2 in this paper, rewritten herein in the Butcher tableau as